 The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time, the financial position of the Entity and to enable them to ensure that the financial statements comply with relevant Governing Laws.

 AUDITORS

-The auditors, Parker Russell Obaid Auditing (Formerly "Haris & Associates Auditing"), have expressed their willingness to continue in office.
+The financial statements have been audited by M/s.
+Parker Russell Obaid Auditing (Formerly "Haris & Associates Auditing"), who retire, and being eligible, offer themselves for reappointment.

 On behalf of the Board of Directors